chatgpt

 Why Most AI Supply Chain Transformations Fail at the Operating Model Level

-Executive Summary Introduction Over the past few years, organizations have invested heavily in AI to improve supply chain performance.
+Introduction Over the past few years, organizations have invested heavily in AI to improve supply chain performance.
 Advanced forecasting models, risk sensing tools, and optimization engines have moved from pilots to production environments.
 Yet for many companies, the promised value of AI remains elusive.
-Models perform well in controlled pilots, dashboards look impressive, Continue reading
+Models perform well in controlled pilots, dashboards look impressive, and proof-of-concept… Continue reading

 -